Comprehensive Dog & Cat Dental Care

 - What happens during an oral cleaning appointment?

-The vet will clear any tartar or plaque from your pet's teeth and if cavities, gingivitis, or other conditions need to be addressed, your vet will discuss these findings with you as well as recommend a treatment plan.
+The veterinary dentist will clear any tartar or plaque from your pet's teeth and if cavities, gingivitis, or other conditions need to be addressed, your vet will discuss these findings with you as well as recommend a treatment plan.

 In advanced cases, your vet may suggest surgery to treat serious conditions.
 Your pet will undergo anesthesia before their dental procedure to ensure they are comfortable and do not experience any pain.
 Anesthesia will require special care post-surgery.